Will Clapp

-Will Clapp (born December 10, 1995) is an American professional football center for the New Orleans Saints of the National Football League (NFL).
+Will Clapp (born December 10, 1995) is an American former professional football player who was a center for eight seasons in the National Football League (NFL).
+He currently serves as an offensive assistant in the NFL for the New Orleans Saints.
+He was selected by the Saints in the seventh round of the 2018 NFL draft, and played in the NFL for the Saints, Los Angeles Chargers, and Buffalo Bills.
 He played college football for the LSU Tigers.
-He has also played for the Los Angeles Chargers and the Buffalo Bills.

 Early life

 Clapp attended Brother Martin High School in New Orleans, Louisiana.
 He committed to play football for the LSU Tigers in January 2010.

 College career

 Clapp did not play as a true freshman in 2014 and chose to redshirt.
 In 2015, as a redshirt freshman, Clapp started all 12 games for the Tigers.
 He ranked third on the team in total snaps with 776 and knockdown blocks with 88, along with not allowing a sack all season.
 He was named to the 2015 Southeastern Conference (SEC) All-Freshman team.

 As a redshirt sophomore in 2016, Clapp started 11 of 12 games, missing one due to injury.
 He played 648 snaps, had 58 knockdown blocks and did not allow a sack for the second straight season.
 He was named to the 2016 All-SEC football team.

 In 2017, Clapp started all 13 games for the Tigers.
 He was named to the All-SEC Football Team for the second year in a row.
 After the season, he announced he was going to forgo his final year of eligibility and enter the 2018 NFL draft.